Skip to main content

 What tips are there for choosing a project?

-Tip 1: If you are a beginner, start with a beginner type project such as drop in seat(s), a footstool or a dining chair or two or any item that has one or two upholstered pads.
-Sometimes a small nursing chair or prie dieu is an appropriate first project too.
+Tip 1: If you are a beginner, start with a beginner type project such as drop in seats, a footstool or a dining chair or two, or any item that has one or two upholstered pads.
+Sometimes a small nursing chair or prie dieu is an appropriate first project too if you are attending a longer course.
+Small is not always easy, and upholstery is often ‘awkward.’
+These are the sorts of projects where you achieve and finish sooner rather than later.
+The finished results will spur you on.
+You’ll increase your knowledge, improve your techniques as well as speed up.

 No, sadly there isn’t enough space to accommodate large projects like sofas, chaise longes, two seaters or large headboards.